twistedelectrons/TherapSID/README.md

 Some of the topics that were focussed on:

- * TherapSid gives direct visual feedback on the chip selection
+ * TherapSID gives direct visual feedback on the chip selection

- * TherapSid's SOLO mode automatically selects the chip by RETRIG (A1) or LOOP (A2) or the combination of both (A3)
+ * TherapSID's SOLO mode automatically selects the chip by RETRIG (A1) or LOOP (A2) or the combination of both (A3)

- * A Shift (SH) key has been introduced (LFO NOISE button) that allows you to combine waveforms or restore individual areas
+ * A shift (SH) key has been introduced (LFO NOISE button) that allows you to combine waveforms or restore individual areas

  * Shift can RESET each POT value while SH is held and POT is turned